fidgetcat7/unicorn_company/README.md

 ### Unicorn Company Analysis

+A unicorn company, or unicorn startup, is a private company with a valuation over $1 billion.
+As of March 2022, there are 1,000 unicorns around the world.
+Popular former unicorns include Airbnb, Facebook and Google.
+Variants include a decacorn, valued at over $10 billion, and a hectocorn, valued at over $100 billion.
+Download the full list today to see each company's valuation, investors, and more.

 The sorce of this dataset is Maven Analytics.
 The dataset has 10 columns and 1074 rows.

 Dataset URL: [Unicorn Company Maven Analytics](https://www.mavenanalytics.io/data-playground?order=date_added%2Cdesc&pageSize=1000&search=unicorn/)